 - 6.1.1 Educating students, both inside and outside the classroom, studio, or laboratory is the College's primary purpose.
 Therefore, performance in teaching carries the greatest weight in the evaluation of faculty.
 All aspects of teaching, including preceptorial teaching, will be evaluated in order to gain a clear understanding of each faculty member's performance.
-Our highest priority in the Criminal Justice Program is excellence in teaching. - 6.1.2 In broad terms excellence in teaching is characterized by: - 6.1.2.1 A thorough and current command of the subject matter, teaching techniques and methodologies of the disciplines one teaches.
-In Criminal Justice, it is vital for one's teaching to emphasize emerging research findings, societal implications, and often contentious nature of the issues, as well as the direct and important policy implications of the knowledge and understanding we foster.
-We are in the business of shaping engaged citizens, trained professionals, critical analysts, scientists, and contemplative scholars, all at the same time. - 6.1.2.2 Sound course design and delivery in all teaching assignments whether program or General Studies, introductory or advanced offerings as evident in clear learning goals and expectations, content reflecting the best available scholarship or artistic practices, and teaching techniques aimed at student learning. - 6.1.2.3.
+Our highest priority in the Sociology/Anthropology Program is excellence in teaching. - 6.1.2 In broad terms excellence in teaching is characterized by: - 6.1.2.1 A thorough and current command of the subject matter, teaching techniques and methodologies of the disciplines one teaches.
+In Sociology/Anthropology, classroom teaching should emphasize emerging research findings, societal implications, and the often contentious nature of the issues, as well as the direct and important policy implications of the knowledge and understanding we foster.
+Our goal is to shape engaged citizens, trained professionals, critical analysts, scientists, and contemplative scholars, all at the same time.
+A Sociology/Anthropology faculty member should impart the idea that students can make a difference in society. - 6.1.2.2 Sound course design and delivery in all teaching assignments whether program or General Studies, introductory or advanced offerings as evident in clear learning goals and expectations, content reflecting the best available scholarship or artistic practices, and teaching techniques aimed at student learning. - 6.1.2.3.
 The ability to organize course material and to communicate this information effectively.
-The development of a comprehensive syllabus for each course taught, including expectations, goals/objectives, grading and attendance policies, and the timely provision of copies to students. - 6.1.2.4 Excellence in teaching also entails respect for students as members of the Stockton academic community, the effective response to student questions, and the timely evaluation of and feedback to students. - 6.1.2.5 In Criminal Justice, we expect professional and personal precepting which is mindful of the broad variety of subject areas which may be considered related or cognate to criminal justice issues. - 6.1.3 Where appropriate, additional measures of teaching excellence recognized by the Criminal Justice Program faculty that may take place outside of the classroom are: - 6.1.3.1 Ability to use technology in teaching. - 6.1.3.2 The capacity to relate the subject matter to other fields of knowledge. - 6.1.3.3 Seeking opportunities outside the classroom to enhance student learning of the subject matter.
-In Criminal Justice, these opportunities include:
+The development of a comprehensive syllabus for each course taught, including expectations, goals/objectives, grading and attendance policies, and the timely provision of copies to students. - 6.1.2.4 Excellence in teaching also entails respect for students as members of the Stockton academic community, the effective response to student questions, and the timely evaluation of and feedback to students. - 6.1.2.5 In Sociology/Anthropology, we expect professional and individualized precepting. - 6.1.3 Where appropriate, additional measures of teaching excellence recognized by the Sociology/Anthropology Program faculty that may take place outside of the classroom are: - 6.1.3.1 Ability to use technology in teaching.

-- The development and supervision of internships and student research in Atlantic and other nearby New Jersey counties. - The development and fostering of opportunities for community, social and policy engagement for our students through internships, voluntary civic involvement, and research endeavors. - The supervision of independent studies, undergraduate honors projects, and graduate theses.
+- 6.1.3.2 The capacity to relate the subject matter to other fields of knowledge. - 6.1.3.3 Seeking opportunities outside the classroom to enhance student learning of the subject matter.
+In Sociology/Anthropology, these opportunities include: - The development and supervision of internships and student research in Atlantic and other nearby New Jersey counties. - The development and fostering of opportunities for community, social and policy engagement for our students through internships, voluntary civic involvement, and research endeavors. - The supervision of independent studies and undergraduate honors projects.